Development notes about NegoEx security packages

 Terminal server

-When reading smart card, don’t forget to impersonate the client to access the remote reader
+When reading smart cards, impersonate the client to access the remote reader.